 Many neurodivergent people find public transport inaccessible.
 When someone can’t use public transport to get around, it can limit their independence and ability to take part in everyday activities and use essential services.
 This can harm someone’s wellbeing, mental and physical health, and quality of life.
-We want to understand more about the challenges neurodivergent people face when using public transport, and what changes can be made to make public transport more inclusive for neurodivergent people.
+We want to understand more about the challenges neurodivergent people face when using public transport, and how to make public transport more inclusive for neurodivergent people.

 Explaining the need

-Public transport should be accessible to everyone, but many neurodivergent people experience challenges when using transport, so avoid using it.
-For others, using public transport is unavoidable, but it can come at a personal cost such as feeling anxious or cognitive fatigue.
+Public transport should be accessible to everyone, but many neurodivergent people experience challenges when using transport, so they avoid using it.
+For others, using public transport is unavoidable, but it can come at a personal cost, such as feeling anxious or cognitive fatigue.
 If someone can't use public transport in a way that works for them, this can impact their access to healthcare appointments or attend school or work.
 It can even affect someone’s basic living needs, such as their ability to buy groceries.
-Public transport is an essential means to access social and recreational activities.
+Public transport is an essential means of accessing social and recreational activities.
 If public transport isn’t accessible, this can lead to isolation and harm someone’s mental health and wellbeing.

 The research process